compusolve-rsa/TestingGrounds/README.md

 ### TG 20.
 More Refactoring C++ class source structure.
 In folder "Source", now we have folders, which reflect the structure of the project.

+### TG 21.
+Added Gun to arms of our Guards.
+Now they run, crouch and carry guns in arms.
+Added socked to skeleton of Npc blueprint, where gun mesh attached.
+Also removed trash staff.